CloudCannon/documentation/_editing/front-matter.md

       ---
     image_paths:
       - /img/editing/front-matter/text-field.png
-  - title: Large text field
+  - title: Large Text Field
     details: Multiline text field expanded for longer text.
 Displayed when there is too much text for a text field, and for the `description` key.
     yaml: |
       ---